yschroe/chessalyzer.js/README.md

     -   Exports a new Heatmap object with heatmap presets for the built-in Tile and Piece tracker.
     -   Changed the data structure of the move data passed into the analyzers.
     -   Ported code base to TypeScript.
--   1.6.4:
-    -   Fix d.ts for Tracker constructors.
--   1.6.3:
-    -   Added d.ts files for importing the module in a Typescript environment.
--   1.6.2:
-    -   Shipping the minified versions in the bundle.
--   1.6.1:
-    -   Fixed `generateComparisonHeatmap(...)`.
--   1.6.0:
-    -   Switched from line-by-line package to node.js native readline module.
-Makes read-in even faster now.
-    -   Changed import scheme from `const Chessalyzer = require('chessalyzer.js');` to `const { Chessalyzer, Tracker} = require('chessalyzer.js');`.
--   1.5.1:
-    -   Fixed bug in PGN Parser.
--   1.5.0:
-    -   Added `printHeatmap(...)` function to print a heatmap to the console.
-    -   `generateHeatmap(...)` and `generateComparisonHeatmap(...)` now return an object instead of an array.
-    -   Simplified the internal SAN parsing logic by tracking the piece positions at all times.
-Results in a slight speed increase.
-    -   Fixed Trackers not tracking time in multicore mode.
-    -   Trackers can now have a cfg attribute which is passed to the workers in multicore mode. `profilingActive` is now `cfg.profilingActive` for the trackers.
-    -   Interaction with promoted pawns is now tracked.
--   1.4.1:
-    -   Updated dependencies
--   1.4.0:
-    -   Added ECO key tracking to the `GameTrackerBase` class.
-    -   Added optional `finish()` method that is called on the trackers after all games have been processed.
--   1.3.2:
-    -   Fixed bug in the Tracker.Tile class.
-The `cntMovesTotal` property wasn't incremented correctly when using multithreading.
--   1.3.1:
-    -   Removed unnecessary files from the npm package (like docs, test, etc.)
--   1.3.0:
-    -   Moved the worker-thread logic into a separate file instead of cloning the entire process for multi threading.
-This should make it easier to include chessalyzer.js in other projects, for example a REST server.
-Prior this change with active multithreading every time a new worker thread was created the whole server was cloned.
-    -   Fixed the minified (chessalyzer.min.js) version to not throw unjustified errors, that the Trackers need to include a track() function.
--   1.2.1:
-    -   Fixed bug with multithreading and fully read files.
-The last chunk wasn't processed before
--   1.2.0:
-    -   Significantly increased performance for multithreading
--   1.1.0:
-    -   Added Multithreading
--   1.0.1:
-    -   Moved the performance tracking for the Trackers into the Tracker.Base class.
-    -   The Promise returned by the startBatch function now contains the number of processed games and moves.
--   1.0.0:
-    Significantly changed the API to allow for more modularity.
-If you are already using an older version (<=0.4.0) consider changing your code to adapt to the new API.

-# TODOs

--   [ ] Check functionality for non-lichess PGN files
--   [ ] Write Mocha tests
--   [ ] Update jsdoc